Lakeside Amusement Park contains 40 rides, including the Cyclone Roller Coaster, a classic wooden roller coaster built in ... More

 Lakeside Amusement Park

 Lakeside Amusement Park contains 40 rides, including the Cyclone Roller Coaster, a classic wooden roller coaster built in 1940.
 The Miniature Steam Train is a great way to get acquainted with the park.
 It carries passengers through the park and around a picturesque lake, letting all take in the aura of a traditional carnival.
 Adjoining the larger park is Kiddie Land, complete with 15 rides for children under eight.
-Check the website for hours as these vary seasonally.
+Check website for varying dates.

 This amusement park has been operating in the same location since 1908 so you should have expectations of an older facility.
 They do a good job of keeping stuff painted and operational.
 Parking is $2.50 per person which seems high, it cost us $15.00 for parking/park admission.
 It costs $17.75 for an all day ride wrist band.
 If you want to do tickets, the kiddie rides are about .50 each and the bigger rides are about $1.50.
 It's a bonus for grandparents or anyone who doesn't want to ride that they can pay the $2.50 fee to get in and that's all they have to pay unlike Elitches where you have to pay the full fee whether you ride or not.
 My kids love the rides - bumper cars, bumper boats, go carts, roller coaster, ferris wheel, roundup, hammers, tiltawhirl.
 The race track next door - a spectator was killed and the lawyers forced it shutdown.
 It's a shame as the races were always fun to watch.
 We go here once a year on a September weekend and it's never crowded, we always feel safe and we have a great time even though its an old facility.